-Name, Address, and Age(1) Position(s) held with Company Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Other Directorships Held by Director or Nominee for Director During the past 5 years (2) Independent Directors Susanne D. Lyons (60) Director Class I Director since 2015 Retired.
-Chief Marketing Officer, VISA from 2005-2007.
-None.
-Robert P. Badavas (64) Director Nominee Class I Director since 2006 Retired.
-Chairman and Chief Executive Officer of PlumChoice, provider of remote technical services and support, from 2011-2016.
+Name, Address, and Age(1) Independent Directors Position(s) held with Company Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Other Directorships Held by Director or Nominee for Director During the past 5 years(2) Robert P. Badavas (65) Director Class I Director since 2006 Retired.
+Chairman and Chief Executive Officer of PlumChoice, provider of remote technical services and support, from 2011- 2016.
 Constant Contract, Inc., an online marketing company, from 2007-2016.
-Thomas J. Fallon (55) Director Class II Director since 2014 Chief Executive Officer of Infinera Corporation, manufacturer of high capacity optical transmission equipment, since 2010; Infinera Corporation since 2014.
-Allyn C. Woodward, Jr. (76) Director Class II Director since 2004 Retired.
+Jorge Titinger (57) Director Class I Director Since 2017 President and Founder of Titinger Consulting, a private consulting and advisory service provider, since 2016, and President and Chief Executive Officer of Silicon Graphics International, a leader in high-performance computing, from 2012-2016, which was acquired by Hewlett Packard Enterprise in 2016.
+Xcerra, supplies products and services to the semiconductor and electronics manufacturing industry, since 2012, and CalAmp, a pure-play pioneer in the connected vehicle and broader Industrial Internet of Things marketplace, since 2015.
+Thomas J. Fallon (56) Director Nominee Class II Director since 2014 Chief Executive Officer of Infinera Corporation, manufacturer of high capacity optical transmission equipment, since 2010.
+Infinera Corporation since 2014.
+Brad Koenig (59) Director Nominee Class II Director since 2017 Founder and Chief Executive Officer of FoodyDirect.com, an online marketplace that features foods from the top restaurants, bakeries and artisan purveyors around the country, since 2011.
+Head of Global Technology Investment Banking at Goldman Sachs, from 2011-2015.
+GSV Capital Corporation, from 2015-2017.
+Allyn C. Woodward, Jr. (77) Director Class II Director since 2004 Retired.
 Vice Chairman and Director of Adams Harkness Financial Group, an institutional investment bank, from 2001- 2006.
 None.
-Joseph F. Hoffman (68) Director Class III Director since 2015 Retired.
-SEC Reviewing Partner and Silicon Valley Professional for KPMG from 1998-2009.
+Joseph F. Hoffman (69) Director Class III Director since 2015 Retired.
+SEC Reviewing Partner and Silicon Valley Professional for KPMG from 1998- 2009.
 None.
-Doreen Woo Ho (69) Director Class III Director since 2016 Commissioner of the San Francisco Port Commission since May, 2011 and served as President from 2012 to 2014.
+Doreen Woo Ho (70) Director Class III Director since 2016 Commissioner of the San Francisco Port Commission since May, 2011 and served as President from 2012 to 2014.
 U.S Bank since 2012.
-Interested Director Manuel A. Henriquez (53) (3) Director, Chief Executive Officer and Chairman of the Board of Directors Class III since 2004 Hercules Capital, Inc. since 2004.
+Interested Director Manuel A. Henriquez (54)(3) Director Chief Executive Officer and Chairman of the Board of Directors Class III Director since 2004 Hercules Capital, Inc. since 2004.
 None.

-$The \ address \ for \ each \ of ficer \ and \ director \ is \ c/o \ Hercules \ Capital, \ Inc., \ 400 \ Hamilton \ Avenue., \ Suite \ 310, \ Palo \ Alto, \ California \ 94301.$
+(1) The address for each officer and director is c/o Hercules Capital, Inc., 400 Hamilton Avenue., Suite 310, Palo Alto, California 94301.

-No director otherwise serves as a director of an investment company subject to the 1940 Act.
-Mr. Henriquez is an interested director due to his position as an officer of the Company.
+(2) No director otherwise serves as a director of an investment company subject to the 1940 Act.
+(3) Mr. Henriquez is an interested director due to his position as an officer of the Company.